Lessons Learned from Recent Ransomware Attacks

 2. Involve law enforcement when appropriate to get the proper go-forward direction.

 Interested in learning more?
-Join DataBank’s Chief Information Security Officer, Mark Houpt, on December 5th for a webinar on Ransomware Defense – Understanding the threat and building intentional protection for your enterprise and data center.
-Register here and reserve your spot today!
+Join DataBank’s Chief Information Security Officer, Mark Houpt, for a webinar on Ransomware Defense – Understanding the threat and building intentional protection for your enterprise and data center.
+Watch this webinar here!